keerthi-devendiran/Artificial-intelligence-/README.md

-# image recognition model for traffic symbol
+# Image recognition model for traffic symbols

-this is a repository related to my value added course
+this is a repository related to my projects